mbaumer/us_hep_funding/docs/_states/FL.md

 [Back to top](#top)
 ## FL-13 -- Rep. Charlie Crist (D) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-13)
 ### Committees
-Charlie Crist is the #18 Republican on the House Committee on Science, Space, and Technology
+Charlie Crist is the #18 Democrat on the House Committee on Science, Space, and Technology

-Charlie Crist is the #5 Republican on the House Appropriations Subcommittee on Commerce, Justice, and Science
+Charlie Crist is the #5 Democrat on the House Appropriations Subcommittee on Commerce, Justice, and Science

-Charlie Crist is the #28 Republican on the House Committee on Appropriations
+Charlie Crist is the #28 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```